charliebtan/dimensions/README.md

 All requirements are in the file `requirements.txt`.

-## Pytests

-To check if the installation worked, you can run pytests with the following command:

-`pytest -x -vv`

 ## Main experiments

 All scripts are run form the root. change the python path in case of import errors (`export PYTTHONPATH=$PWD` in linux).
 We provide simple examples, the code can easily be extended to more complex models and datasets.